APA Corporation: History

 In 2015, the company sold its assets in Western Australia for $2.1 billion.

 In 2016, the company sold its interest in the Scottish Area Gas Evacuation pipeline.

 In 2017, the company sold its assets in Canada to Paramount Resources for C$459.5 million.

 In 2020, the company declared its 'Alpine High' discovery to be a failure despite spending $3 billion on the play.
 Steven Keenan, VP of global exploration and Lead Geologist on the play resigned.

 In January 2021, the company redid its agreement with the Egyptian General Petroleum Corporation.

 In March 2021, the company reorganized its legal structure, with APA Corporation becoming the holding company for all of its subsidiaries.

+In January 2024, APA Corporation and Callon Petroleum Company have recently inked a definitive agreement, paving the way for APA to acquire Callon in an all-stock transaction valued at approximately $4.5 billion, inclusive of Callon's net debt.